sean1832/Comm-cli/README.md

 Contributions are welcome.
 Please follow the standard fork and pull request workflow.

 ## License
-This project is licensed under [MIT]().
+This project is licensed under [Apache License 2.0](LICENSE).
 See the LICENSE file for details.